Baylor vs. Creighton: Odds, spread, over/under - NCAA Tournament Second Round

 Baylor vs. Creighton Betting Trends

-- Baylor has won 17 games against the spread this season, while failing to cover or pushing 16 times.
+- Baylor has covered 17 times in 33 games with a spread this season.

 - The Bears and their opponents have combined to go over the point total 17 out of 33 times this season.